Best Mastercard credit cards of 2020

 Best travel card

-The Citi Premier card has a 60,000-point bonus after spending $4,000 within three months from opening the account.
+The Citi Premier card has a 80,000-point bonus after spending $4,000 within the first three months from opening the account.

 If you combine your ThankYou points accounts with a Citi Premier card, you can book travel through the thankyou.com website for 1 cent per point.